AshwinPathi/claude-api-py/README.md

 ## Disclaimer
-This library is UNOFFICIAL and you might get banned for using it.
+This library is for purely educational purposes and is UNOFFICIAL.
 I am not responsible if your account gets banned.
-If you would like to use the actual API, go to the [anthropic website](https://docs.anthropic.com/claude/docs).
+If you would like to use the actual API, go to [anthropic website](https://docs.anthropic.com/claude/docs).

-Its also under active development and is extremely unstable, so there are no guarantees it will work for you.
-If you find a bug or you think it should work in a scenario where it doesn't, file an issue.